-In the throes of the COVID-19 pandemic, Jill Magid intercedes in the U.S. economy with Tender.
-For this major public artwork commissioned by Creative Time, Magid circulated 120,000 2020-issued pennies engraved on their edges with the appropriated phrase, “THE BODY WAS ALREADY SO FRAGILE.”
+During the COVID-19 pandemic, Jill Magid interceded in the U.S. economy with Tender, a wide-scale, nearly invisible, public artwork commissioned by Creative Time.
+A dispersed monument spread discretely across the country, Tender consists of 120,000 newly-minted 2020 pennies edge-engraved with the appropriated phrase, “THE BODY WAS ALREADY SO FRAGILE,” and entered into the U.S. economy via cash-in-transit carriers to bodegas throughout the five boroughs of New York.
 The text evokes both the human body and the body politic – and underscores their interconnection during the coronavirus pandemic.
-The number of pennies echoes the $1200 stimulus checks that were issued by the U.S. Treasury as part of The 2020 CARES Act providing financial relief to individual citizens.
-In Fall 2020, the coins were disseminated into the economy via networks of commerce and human movement, echoing the spread of viral pathogens such as COVID-19.
+The engraving intervenes between the official iconography of the coins' faces: the heads showing the bust of President Abraham Lincoln; the tails representing Lincoln's preservation of the United States as a single country.
+The number of Tender pennies is equal to the $1200 stimulus checks that were issued to individuals by the U.S. Treasury as part of the CARES Act.
+The dissemination of the coins echoes the spread of viral pathogens such as COVID-19.

 As the U.S. government uses metaphors of American power fighting the virus as a war waged against an “invisible enemy,” the project speaks to human vulnerability and the effects of the virus on both a personal and national scale.
 In this time of global political and social uncertainty, during which COVID-19 denies us all intimacy and direct exchange, Tender offers an opportunity to take pause and reflect on the permeability of borders, value, and intimacy.

 Tender: Balance – an exhibition at The Renaissance Society at The University of Chicago.

 FOCUS: Jill Magid – an exhibition at The Modern Art Museum of Fort Worth